-Beer, Elderflower, Otmoor Honey Cake, and crisps available at the end!
+Beer, Elderflower, Otmoor Honey Cake, Ice Cream, and Crisps available at the end!
+(Donations welcome!)

-Leave Horton cum Studley from St Barnabas Church: Stop 1, turn left on Mill Lane, follow track along field edges, over bridge and path through crop field to Gardeners Barn.
+Leave Horton cum Studley from St Barnabas Church, turn left on Mill Lane, follow track along field edges, over bridge and path through crop field to Gardeners Barn.

 Turn left on farm road, follow it until marked path through crop field.
 Turn right, follow path through crops, hedge and along next field edge to entrance to Whitecross Green Wood.
-There will be time to explore the Woods individually.
+There is then a loop through the beautiful BBOWT site.

 Follow field edge path from entrance to Whitecross Green Wood, turn right through marked gate, cross field to exit gate and bridge, cross the farm road, then second wooden bridge (opposite the first).